Overview

 Qualified applicants will have successfully completed requirements for a PhD or PsyD in clinical psychology from an APA- or CPA-accredited doctoral program prior to starting fellowship training.
 Competitive applicants will be those with evidence of specialization in neuropsychology, and clear interest in neurodegenerative disease, and demonstrated potential for scholarly productivity.

-Clinical training will include a core curriculum and specialized work with adults and older adults in our general clinical population.
-Most of the time will be devoted to outpatient neuropsychological assessment with optional minor rotations in behavioral health, the Women’s Alzheimer’s Prevention Clinic (WAPC), and focused research activities.
-Additional opportunities for intervention may be available.
-Minor rotations are structured to cater to fellows’ interests and professional development trajectory.
+Clinical Training: Clinical training will include a core curriculum and specialized work with adults and older adults in our general clinical population.
+A majority of the fellow’s time will be devoted to outpatient neuropsychological assessment with optional minor rotations in behavioral health, the Women’s Alzheimer’s Prevention Clinic (WAPC), and focused research activities.
+Minor rotations are structured to cater to fellows’ interests and professional development trajectory, so additional opportunities for intervention may be available.
 Fellows may also participate in brief observational rotations with colleagues in specialty neurology and rehabilitation services in order to build skills working with interdisciplinary teams.

-This fellowship is primarily clinical in nature; however, participation in related research will also be expected, either through development of independent projects or collaborating with ongoing faculty projects.
-Current ongoing research topics that fellows would have an opportunity to become involved with include analysis of brain imaging, biomarkers, neuropsychological data, and social determinants of health from a local NIGMS-funded study of individuals with Alzheimer’s disease (Center for Neurodegeneration and Translational Neuroscience [CNTN]) and national databases; opportunities focused on rural health within our Nevada exploratory Alzheimer’s Disease Research Center (ADRC); NIA-supported investigation of stress and sex hormone impact on inflammation and brain-based biomarkers in the WAPC at Cleveland Clinic; and ongoing investigations of psychometric properties of tests, technological advancements in neuropsychological assessment, and refining clinical diagnostic criteria.
+Research Opportunities: This fellowship is primarily clinical in nature; however, participation in related research will also be expected, either through development of independent projects or collaborating with ongoing faculty projects.
+Current ongoing research topics that fellows would have an opportunity to become involved with include analysis of brain imaging, biomarkers, neuropsychological data, and social determinants of health from a local NIGMS-funded study of individuals with Alzheimer’s disease (Center for Neurodegeneration and Translational Neuroscience [CNTN]) and national databases; NIA-supported investigation of stress and sex hormone impact on inflammation and brain-based biomarkers in the WAPC at Cleveland Clinic; and ongoing investigations of psychometric properties of tests, technological advancements in neuropsychological assessment, and refining clinical diagnostic criteria.

-Fellows will work within a rich interdisciplinary environment, including weekly a neuropsychology seminar and interdisciplinary didactic seminar jointly with Cleveland Clinic Main Campus, bimonthly consensus conferences for ADRC and CNTN, invited lectures, and opportunities for collaboration with faculty across disciplines and departments.
+Training Environment: Fellows will work within a rich interdisciplinary environment, including weekly a neuropsychology seminar and interdisciplinary didactic seminar jointly with Cleveland Clinic Main Campus, biweekly consensus conferences for CNTN , invited lectures, and opportunities for collaboration with faculty across disciplines and departments.
 Fellows will be expected to participate in these activities.
 The stipend for fellows will approximate current NIH pay scales and will include a comprehensive benefits package, competitive support for conference attendance and travel, as well as dedicated funds for educational materials and professional development.

 Interested candidates can direct any informal enquiries to the Training Director, Dr. Shehroo B. Pudumjee (pudumjs@ccf.org).